Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Review of Techniques

-\textbf{Methods.} Due to the availability of the annotation and wide applicability of the commercial value, the majority of the studies usually predict a single score for an essay.
-The early AES systems can be formulated as a regression task, a classification task, or a ranking task.
-Specifically, a series of features such as length-based features~\cite{zesch:bea2015}, lexical features~\cite{phandi:emnlp2015,zesch:bea2015}, prompt-relevant features~\cite{louis:bea2010}, readability features~\cite{zesch:bea2015}, syntactic features~\cite{zesch:bea2015,chen:emnlp2013} and so on, are first extracted from the essay, then off-the-shelf learning algorithms are leveraged to fit the annotated scores~\cite{yamaura:aied2023}.
-For regression, linear regression, support vector regression, and sequential minimal optimization are employed.
-For classification, SMO, logistic regression, and Bayesian networks are utilized.
-For ranking, SVM ranking can be applied.
-Subsequently, researchers propose neural networks with different architectures, including CNN, LSTM, and attention mechanism, to encode the essay and eventually predict the scores.
-Particularly, the document structure can be captured via hierarchically encoding the sentences from the word level to the sentence level.
-The supervision signals can be formulated with the combination of regression and ranking~\cite{yang:emnlp2020}.
-Hybrid methods are proposed to integrate the handcrafted features in deep learning-based methods~\cite{uto:coling2020}.
-Zeng~\etal~cite{zeng:aaai2023} applied curriculum learning to the AES training procedure.
+\textbf{Methods.} The majority of the AES studies usually predict a single score for an essay.
+In Equation~(\ref{eq:l_aes}), $P_{\theta}(\cdot)$ can be formulated as a regression task, a classification task, a ranking task or their hybrid~\cite{yang:emnlp2020,wang:acl2023}.
+A series of features such as length-based features~\cite{zesch:bea2015}, lexical features~\cite{phandi:emnlp2015,zesch:bea2015}, prompt-relevant features~\cite{louis:bea2010}, readability features~\cite{zesch:bea2015}, syntactic features~\cite{zesch:bea2015,chen:emnlp2013} and so on, are first extracted from the essay, then off-the-shelf learning algorithms are leveraged to fit the annotated scores~\cite{yamaura:aied2023}.
+Besides the hand-crafted features, $\mathbf{f}(E)$ can be modules automatically capturing the document structure~\cite{uto:coling2020,sharma:ecml_pkdd2021}.
+In addition, there are some focuses existing in the AES tasks for education.

+\begin{itemize}[leftmargin=*] \item \textbf{The singular evaluation of the essays lacks comprehensiveness}.
+Multiple dimensions are considered in a few studies such as cohesion, syntax, vocabulary, phraseology, grammar, and conventions\cite{persing:acl2013,persing:acl2014}, which are able to construct more diverse evaluation metrics.
+To enrich the evaluation of the AES task, researchers utilize LLMs to provide a more comprehensive and explainable evaluation of an essay~\cite{chen:aied2024}.
+With the trait-specific score, the AES system becomes multi-tasking learning:

-Besides, there are some other challenges existing in the AES tasks.
-Due to the sparse annotation of the essays in the target domains, multiple studies~\cite{ridley:arxiv2008,jiang:acl2023,jiang:www2021} design neural networks decoupling the domain-dependent and domain-independent features, to facilitate the models to learn knowledge from different domains.
-Other methods aggregate multiple heuristic signals as supervision~\cite{wang:acl2023}, enhance the features with capsule networks~\cite{sharma:ecml_pkdd2021}, and conduct interpretable essay scoring systems~\cite{wang:ccl2021}.
-Regarding the evaluation of the essays, multiple dimensions are considered in a few studies such as cohesion, syntax, vocabulary, phraseology, grammar, and conventions\cite{persing:acl2013,persing:acl2014}, which is able to construct more diverse evaluation metrics.
+where $s^k$ measures different aspects of the essays. \item \textbf{The sparse annotation of the essays in domain-specific prompts}.
+Cross-prompt AES aims to rate unseen target essays with annotated source prompts.
+Multiple studies~\cite{jiang:acl2023,jiang:www2021,chen:acl2023} design neural networks decoupling the domain-dependent and domain-independent features, to facilitate the models to learn transitions ($s \rightarrow t$) from different domains: $t = s \times T^\intercal$, where $T$ is a matrix modeling the transition from source prompts to target prompts. \end{itemize}